thedigitaloctopus/blockbench-docs/docs/plugin.md

 ## Creating a plugin

 Plugins consist of a Javascript file.
 To create a plugin, create a new Javascript file named `[plugin-id].js`.
 Inside this file, use the method Plugin.register to initialize the plugin, as seen in the example.

-Note that the plugin ID should be the same as the file name minus extension.
+> **_NOTE:_**  the plugin ID must be the same as the file name minus extension.
 ```javascript
 Plugin.register('plugin_id', {
 	title: 'Plugin Name',